-Newborn photography takes time and just can't be rushed it needs to be done in a calm relaxed way in a warm environment by a caring person experienced in handling and positioning newborns.
-Always look for reviews on the website or social media.
+So Newborn photography takes time and just can't be rushed it needs to be done in a calm relaxed way in a warm environment by a caring person experienced in handling and positioning newborns.
+If the parents are relaxed then the baby will be also.
+Always look for reviews on the photographer's website or social media.

 How much does a session cost?